mogilvie/GdprBundle/README.md

 - [ ] Create consent forms
 - [ ] Generate consent report
 - [ ] Export data command

+### Version 1
+Version 1 of this project used annotations to classify entity parameter personal data.
+This unfortunately could not be extended to managing live data, it runs into problems where data become expired.
+What should get displayed instead?
+How can live data status be reported with annotations?

+Version 1 Features:
+- [x] Generate a entity parameter coverage report.
+- [x] Generate a summary report of all entity parameters and GDPR annotations.

 **Warning**
 - This bundle has not been unit tested.